 Ready to pack your hospital bag?

 There you have it!
-Like I said earlier, I’m a minimalist.
-Don’t over-pack.
+And like I said earlier, don’t over-pack.
 It’s just more you have to UNPACK when you get home and have a baby to take care of.

-One more tip: once it’s all packed up, put a notecard or post-it on top of the bag with any last-minute things that need to be added before go time.
-Things like chargers, your wallet or that favorite pair of maternity leggings you don’t want to be packed away for the next 3ish weeks ?
+One more tip – once you’re all packed up, put a notecard or post-it on top of the bag with any last-minute things that need to be added before go time.
+Things like chargers, your wallet, or that favorite pair of maternity leggings you don’t want to be packed away for the next 3ish weeks?